swedenconnect/bankid-saml-idp/docs/override.md

 choice of implementation (for example Spring Session JDBC).

 Finally, when you have written your session module, you need to activate it.
-This is done by assigning the configuration setting `bankid.session.module` to the name of your module (for example `mysql`).
+This is done by assigning the configuration setting `saml.idp.session.module` to the name of your module (for example `mysql`).

 ---

-Copyright &copy; 2023, [Myndigheten för digital förvaltning - Swedish Agency for Digital Government (DIGG)](http://www.digg.se).
+Copyright &copy; 2023-2024, [Myndigheten för digital förvaltning - Swedish Agency for Digital Government (DIGG)](http://www.digg.se).
 Licensed under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).